Scrim (lighting)

 A scrim is a device used in the film and television industries, as well as by photographers, to modify properties of light.
 There are variations on types of scrim, depending upon its use, whether with natural light, or with man-made light sources.
 However, their basic use is the same – to reduce intensity and/or harshness of light.

+In television, film, and theater lighting, a scrim is a material used to modify the properties of light.
+It can serve two primary functions: